Dog constantly pulling on leash

-If you have a dog that’s constantly pulling on leash chances are you are not enjoying your walks very much, you get shoulder workout and you, your dog tries to or does control the walk.
+If you have a dog that’s constantly pulling on a leash chances are you are not enjoying your walks very much, you get a shoulder workout and, your dog likely controls the walk.

-Dogs pulling on a leash are nothing new especially when your dog may be bigger stronger and overpower you!
+Your dog pulling on a leash is not fun especially when your dog may be bigger, stronger, and can overpower you!

-Here we will cover some reasons why your dog is constantly pulling on leash and ways you can combat this issue.
+Here we will cover some reasons why your dog is constantly pulling on the leash and simple effective ways you can combat this issue.

 Why Is My Dog Constantly Pulling on Leash?

-Your dog is pulling on leash because your dog is getting rewarded for pulling.
-Your dog learned that if he pulls in the direction where your dog wants to go your dog will ultimately be rewarded by getting to where your dog was pulling to.
+The most common reason your dog is pulling on a leash is because your dog is getting rewarded for pulling.
+Your dog likely learned that if he pulls in the direction where your dog wants to go, your dog will ultimately be rewarded by getting to where your dog was pulling to.

-That is the simplified version of why hour dog is constantly pulling but it can also fall into a variety of different category’s such as:
+That is the simplified version of why your dog is constantly pulling but other things that can aid in your dogs pulling are:

-Consistently allowing on-leash greetings with other dogs or humans essentially create a bad habit for your dog.
-Creating this bad habit will essentially create an involuntary response to where every time that your dog sees another dog or person he will feel the need to “go say hi”
+If you are always allowing “on-leash greetings” basically allowing your dog to say “hi” to other dogs or humans on the leash, you will create a bad habit where every time your dog sees another dog or person he will feel the need to “go say hi” This will create the habit and teach your dog constantly pulling on leash.

-On-leash interactions aren’t necessary and don’t benefit both you or your dog.
+On-leash interactions aren’t necessary and don’t benefit both you and your dog.

 For more information on proper socialization for dogs read our socialization article!